URI Variables Configuration

 A Subresource is another way of declaring a resource that usually involves a more complex URI.
 In API Platform you can declare as many ApiResource as you want on a PHP class creating Subresources.

-Subresources work very well by implementing your own state providers or processors.
-In API Platform we provide a working Doctrine layer for subresources providing you add the correct configuration for URI Variables.
+Subresources work well by implementing your own state providers or processors.
+In API Platform, we provide functional Doctrine and Eloquent layers for subresources, as long as the correct configuration for URI variables is added.

-If you’re using the Doctrine implementation, queries are automatically built using the provided links.
+If you’re using the Doctrine or the Eloquent implementation, queries are automatically built using the provided links.

 For this example we have two classes, a Question and an Answer.
 We want to find the Answer to the Question about the Universe using the following URI: /question/42/answer.